-Instant Pot stir fry with chicken and vegetables is a great dinner idea that’s healthy and packed with lemon pepper flavor!
-You’ve gotta’ try this one.
+Beef or chicken Instant Pot stir fry and vegetables is a great dinner idea that’s healthy and packed with lemon pepper flavor!
+Add fresh, defrosted or frozen chicken breasts with bell peppers and onions and your one pot meal is done in no time!

 Instant Pot Chicken Stir Fry